Not everyone wants to stop working and retire at age 65. Learn what happens with Medicare when you work past 65.

 They can help you navigate all your options, including the advantages of health sharing in retirement, and help you make the best choice for your specific situation.

-For Further Reading: Medicare Penalties and How to Avoid Them | Did You Miss Your First Chance to Sign Up for Medicare? | Why You Should Use an Independent Agent to Buy a Medicare Plan | Medicare for Full-Time RV Travelers | Does Medicare Cover Non-Working Spouses?
+For Further Reading: Medicare Penalties and How to Avoid Them | How to Find a Great Medicare or Senior Market Insurance Agent | Why You Should Use an Independent Agent to Buy a Medicare Plan | Medicare for Full-Time RV Travelers | Does Medicare Cover Non-Working Spouses? | How To Avoid Prior Authorization in Medical Billing

 Wiley Long is founder and president of Medigap Advisors, and is passionate about helping people navigate the confusing waters of Medicare.
 He is the author of The Medicare Playbook: Designing Your Successful Health Coverage Strategy, a clear and simple explanation so you can make the most of your Medicare coverage.